hexdump0815/imagebuilder/systems/chromebook_peach/readme.md

 - the current sound setup is not complete yet:
   - internal mic and headset mic do not work yet, so better use a small usb audio interface for a headset or a mic if needed for now
 - the mali gpu is only supported via the legacy mali blob as it is not yet supported by the open source panfrost mali driver
-- the battery of the snow chromebook (xe303c12) seems to be interchangable with the battery of the peach chromebook (xe503c12)
+- the battery of the snow chromebook (xe303c12) seems to be interchangable with the battery of the peach pit chromebook (xe503c12)